Newsletter Newsletters Events Events Podcasts Videos Africanews

 “Elections will be held before the end of the term (in December 2027)”, Vučić said during a news conference.
 “The exact timing will be decided by the competent institutions.”

-Serbia, along with five other Western Balkans countries, was identified as a potential candidate for EU membership in 2003, and it was granted EU candidate status in 2012.
+One of six Western Balkan hopefuls, Serbia was identified as a potential candidate for EU membership in 2003 and granted EU candidate country status in 2012.

 Also speaking at Euronews’ summit on Tuesday, Commissioner for Enlargement Marta Kos said that despite some “backsliding” in Serbia: “I'm happy that all the protests since November last year have shown that there is democratic potential and that people want to go down this democratic route.”